eosnetworkfoundation/docs/docs/30_tutorials/50_build_your_own_eosio_token.md

   * Create a new token starting with the `eosio.token` sample smart contract
   * Customize the `eosio.token` sample smart contract
-  * Build and deploy a smart contract to a blockchain that uses EOSIO tokens
+  * Build and deploy a smart contract to a blockchain that uses Antelope tokens
-  * Create, issue, and transfer EOSIO tokens
+  * Create, issue, and transfer Antelope tokens
   * Create and use the airgrab action

 ## Create A New Token